jirihofman/lerna-poc/app/packages/snap/README.md

 ```

 ## npm package
-This shoulb be available for donwloading.
+This should be available for downloading.